jamesenki/InternAgent/README.md

 ## Citation
 ```
 @article{team2025novelseek,
-  title={Intern·Agent: When Agent Becomes the Scientist--Building Closed-Loop System from Hypothesis to Verification},
+  title={InternAgent: When Agent Becomes the Scientist--Building Closed-Loop System from Hypothesis to Verification},
-  author={Team, Intern·Agent and Zhang, Bo and Feng, Shiyang and Yan, Xiangchao and Yuan, Jiakang and Yu, Zhiyin and He, Xiaohan and Huang, Songtao and Hou, Shaowei and Nie, Zheng and others},
+  author={Team, InternAgent and Zhang, Bo and Feng, Shiyang and Yan, Xiangchao and Yuan, Jiakang and Yu, Zhiyin and He, Xiaohan and Huang, Songtao and Hou, Shaowei and Nie, Zheng and others},
   journal={arXiv preprint arXiv:2505.16938},
   year={2025}
 }